 Careers & CPD » University Programmes » Programme Accreditation Framework

-The Association grants accreditation to speech-language therapy programmes that meet the NZSTA accreditation standards.
-All New Zealand Universities offering speech-language therapy degrees with professional entry programmes, whether undergraduate or postgraduate-entry, are evaluated against the same standards.
+The Association grants accreditation to speech-language therapy programmes that meet the NZSTA accreditation requirements.
+All New Zealand Universities offering speech-language therapy degrees with professional entry programmes, whether undergraduate or postgraduate-entry, are evaluated against the same requirements, embedded within Ngā Kete, within the Programme Accreditation Framework (PAF).

 The NZSTA Programme Accreditation Framework serves to:

-• Provide a benchmark against which speech-language therapy. qualifications from other countries can be assessed for eligibility for NZSTA membership.
+• provide a benchmark against which speech-language therapy qualifications from other countries can be assessed for eligibility for NZSTA membership;

 Accreditation Fee Structure